dsodol/claude_c_sharp_stuff/ui_testing_poc_instructions.md

 After reading these instructions, you MUST:

 1. **Report plugin visibility:** "I can see cc_win_plugin with tools: [list them]" OR "I cannot see cc_win_plugin"
-2. **Confirm understanding:** State that you understand the build process uses `dotnet publish -r win-x64` to create a standalone exe
+2. **Confirm understanding:** State that you understand the build process uses `dotnet publish -c Debug -r win-x64` to create a standalone exe
 3. **Confirm error handling:** State that you will stop and report any errors immediately

 Example acknowledgment:
 > "I've read the ui_testing_poc instructions.
 CLAUDE.md exists/created.
 I can see cc_win_plugin with tools: list_files, run_process, read_file, close_window.
-I understand I need to use `dotnet publish -r win-x64` to build a standalone exe.
+I understand I need to use `dotnet publish -c Debug -r win-x64` to build a standalone exe (never Release).
 I will stop and report any errors immediately.
 Ready to proceed."

 If you CANNOT see the plugin, say so immediately.